 Starting a business in New Jersey will mean potentially registering with a number of federal, state and local agencies.
 Let’s take a look at common licenses and permits a business will register for in New Jersey.

-State Business License – All business must register with the State of New Jersey at least 15 days before opening in the state.
+State Business Registration – All business must register with the New Jersey Division of Revenue and Enterprise Services at least 15 days before opening in the state.
 To register, file form NJ-REG.
 This registration provides for a state tax identification number that will ensure you receive the proper returns and notices.

 Newark – Several types of businesses are required to register for a business license in Newark.
 A few include tire shops, restaurants, pet shops, florists and several others.